botlink/terraform-provider-deis/README.md

 * `id` - The id of the application.
 In Deis, this also acts as the application name.
 * `name` - The name of the application.
 In Deis, this also acts as the unique id.
 * `hostname` - A hostname for the Deis application, suitable for pointing DNS records.
+* `config_vars` - These are the configuration variables for your application.

+**Note** - If you don't specify a config variable, then Terraform won't know about it.
+This is on the wish list so feel free to make a pull request if you want.

 ### Domains
 This is resource corresponds to an application domain on Deis.